 How would I use Price Levels A to E?

-1) You have the option to apply the price level directly to a transaction in POS.
+1) You have the option to apply the Price Level directly to a transaction in the Point of Sale.
 Typically this would be used to provide a one-off discount.

-When the item is added to a transaction in POS, it will add at the standard price of £2.99.
-You can then go to the Actions menu, then use the Set Price Level function to specify that the transaction will use the Price Level A price for any items which have that price level set:
+When the item is added to a transaction in the Point of Sale, it will add at the standard price of £2.99.
+You can then go to the Sales and Returns menu, and use the Set Price Level function:

-2) You can set a customer's account to use a particular price level, so that they always pay at that price level whenever they purchase an item which has that price level set.
-You might use this option to provide a set discount to members of a club, for example.
+2) You can set a customer to use a particular Price Level, so that they always pay at that Price Level whenever they purchase an item which has that Price Level set.
+You might use this option to provide a discount to members of staff, or club members, for example.

-To do this, edit the customer's record in Cloud POS backoffice.
-Under the Account Information tab, scroll to the Price Level section, use the dropdown menu to set the price level, and then Save.
+To do this, navigate to the customer's record in the Cloud POS Back Office.
+Scroll to the Price Level section, use the dropdown menu to set the Price Level, and then Save the customer record.

-Again, any items which do not have a Price Level A set will be add to the transaction at their regular price (or sale price, if the item is currently on sale).
+Selecting ‘Yes’ will set any items with the relevant Price Level (here, Price Level B) to that price.
+Any items which do not have this Price Level set will be sold at their regular price (or sale price, if the item is currently on sale).

-Yes - you can use the Modify Item Price & Sale Price Wizard to modify each of the price fields mentioned above.
+You can use the Modify Item Price & Sale Price Wizard to modify each of the fields mentioned above.

 In the example below, we have used the formulas within the wizard to apply different percentage discounts from the standard price of each item: